NETponents/Torch/README.md

 # Torch
 Torch is a lightweight testing platform for teachers.
 It has a simple one-click deployment script that works on any web server running PHP.
 # About this ReadMe
 This ReadMe is up to date as of the release of the version of Torch you are currently using.
 For an up-to-date version, visit <http://netponents.github.io/Torch>.
+For a more in-depth walkthrough and reference guide, visit the Torch wiki at <http://github.com/NETponents/Torch/wiki>.
 # Deployment
 Download the latest release from [https://github.com/NETponents/Torch/releases](https://github.com/NETponents/Torch/releases).
 Unzip the file you download and copy the resulting files to the wwwroot of your web server.
+If you need help with this, contact your server administrator as this process varies depending on your server configuration.
 After that, you are all set to go.
 # Creating a test
 Make a copy of the folder *~/secure/test/stest*.
 For this example, we will use *~/secure/test/prog1*.
 Open up the folder you just copied and open the *test.xml* file.
 Inside you should see something like this: